stevengvan/student_website/README.md

 # Student Website

 This project is a portfolio made while taking a web development course at the university I attended.
-The portfolio was designed with the requirement of being accessible and responsive for all platforms.
+The portfolio was created using only HTML, CSS, and Javascript, with the design requirement being an accessible and responsive website for all platforms.

 ## Launching Website